How often can you include a prayer for judgment in a pleading?

 Answer:

-Prayer refers to the specific amount asked for as damages at the end of a complaint or petition.
-A prayer gives the judge an idea of what is sought, and a defendant who fails to answer may have a default judgment entered against him/her for the amount prayed for.
+In legal terms, a "prayer" refers to the specific amount of damages requested at the end of a complaint or petition.
+It informs the judge of what the plaintiff is seeking.
+If a defendant does not respond, they may face a default judgment for the amount requested in the prayer.

-The following is a sample prayer: "The plaintiff prays for 1) special damages in the sum of $50,000, general damages according to proof, 3) reasonable attorney's fees; 4) costs of suit; and 5) such other and further relief as the court shall deem proper."
+Here is an example of a prayer: "The plaintiff prays for 1) special damages in the sum of $50,000, 2) general damages according to proof, 3) reasonable attorney's fees, 4) costs of suit, and 5) such other and further relief as the court deems proper."

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.